rutvajmehta/rutvajmehta/README.md

 - 👋 Hi, I’m @rutvajmehta
 - 👀 I’m interested in learning about machine learning.
-- 🌱 I’m currently studying for the AP Computer Science Principle exam and I've already taken the AP Computer Science A exam.
+- 🌱 I’m currently studying Software Design and Data Structures at Virginia Tech (expected graduation spring 2025)
-- 💞️ I’m looking to collaborate on ...
 - 📫 I can be reached by email at rutvajmehta@gmail.com

 <!---